dotherightthing/wpdtrt-blocks/readme.txt

 Contributors: dotherightthingnz
 Donate link: http://dotherightthing.co.nz
 Tags: blocks, maps, swatches
-Requires at least: 4.8.2
+Requires at least: 4.9.5
-Tested up to: 4.8.2
+Tested up to: 4.9.5
 Requires PHP: 5.6.30
-Stable tag: 0.1.0
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Demo plugin using wpdtrt-plugin classes: https://github.com/dotherightthing/wpdtrt-plugin
+Demo plugin which uses wpdtrt-plugin.

 == Description ==

-Demo plugin using wpdtrt-plugin classes: https://github.com/dotherightthing/wpdtrt-plugin
+Demo plugin which uses wpdtrt-plugin.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-blocks` directory
+1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-blocks` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Settings->DTRT Blocks screen to configure the plugin